 When I was planning on getting a car loan, I asked people who already did the same thing.

 More often than not, they’ll give you recommendations and show you the do’s and don’ts when applying for a car loan.

 I also checked online, read feedback from FB Groups, forums, etc., while not all advice is valuable, it will give you insight on some of the most common things to consider before applying.

-Steps on How to Get a Car Loan in the Philippines
+How to Get a Car Loan in the Philippines

 The following are based on my own experience in getting a car loan and through researching online sources.

 Step 1: Decide on the car you want to own